ryantin89-commits/EmployeeDirectory/README.md

 ---

 ## ⚙️ Features
-The Employee Directory app lets users:
+The com.cityhall.dms.Employee Directory app lets users:

 - **Load employees from a text file** (`.txt`)
 - **Display all employees** currently stored in memory